Services

 US Accounting & Tax Glossary for CPA Firms.

-Plain-language definitions of the terms that come up most in offshore accounting engagements, tax season conversations, and CPA firm operations. no jargon layered on top of jargon.
+Plain-language definitions of the terms that come up most in offshore accounting engagements, tax season conversations, and CPA firm operations.
+Search, filter by category, or jump A–Z. Core terms link to full deep-dive guides.

 A

-Money a business owes to its suppliers and vendors for goods and services received but not yet paid for. recorded as a current liability on the balance sheet.
-AP management involves processing invoices, matching them to purchase orders, and releasing payments on schedule.
+Money a business owes its suppliers for goods or services received but not yet paid for, recorded as a current liability.

-Money owed to a business by its customers for goods or services already delivered. recorded as a current asset.
-AR management involves invoicing, tracking outstanding balances, and following up on overdue accounts. aging reports show AR balances by how long they have been outstanding.
+Money owed to a business by its customers for goods or services already delivered, recorded as a current asset.

-An accounting method that records revenues when earned and expenses when incurred, regardless of when cash changes hands. required for most businesses above a certain size. the opposite of cash-basis accounting.
+An accounting method that records revenue when earned and expenses when incurred, regardless of when cash actually moves.

 B